 If there were ever a time to start using coupons, it is November and December!
 The grocery store promotions AND the available coupons are just so good this time of year.
 Food manufacturers want you to buy their brands and they are going out of their way to reel you in.

-As I explained last week, smart shopping starts with shopping the sales, not by using coupons, so if trying to plan ahead AND shop the sales AND use coupons is just too much for you, just focus on taking advantage of the many, many in-store promotions happening each week.
+As I explained in this post on how to cut your grocery bill in half, smart shopping starts with shopping the sales, not by using coupons, so if trying to plan ahead AND shop the sales AND use coupons is just too much for you, just focus on taking advantage of the many, many in-store promotions happening each week.

-To give you an idea of how great the sales are this time of year, as well as what sort of sales and promotions you should be looking out for, I thought it would be helpful to do a little video.
-I know, I know….it’s been awhile!
+To give you an idea of how great the sales are this time of year, as well as what sort of sales and promotions you should be looking out for, I thought it would be helpful to do a little video: